top of page

 Anna Brice Cockland

-Drawing was very much a childhood companion for Anna, and her art practise gradually deepened.
-As a mature student, she was offered an unconditional place in the second year of a five-year Hons degree course.
-She graduated, gaining a BA Hons in Fine Art and Critical theory at Central St. Martins, London University of the Arts and with an artist’s book in the British library, her ongoing love of oil painting further established her practice.
+Although drawing has been a childhood companion, Anna’s art practice deepened and as a mature student, she was offered a place in the second year of a five-year Hons degree course.
+She graduated gaining a BA Hons in Fine Art and Critical theory at Central St. Martins, London University of the Arts, and with an artist’s book in the British library, her ongoing love of oil painting further established her practice.

-Previously offered a distinction in sculpture, assemblage and installation, in 2012 she was funded by the British Arts Council to create a personal project and public installation “Flow”; three hundred silk flags flying horizontal from bamboo filled the negative space of a demolished olympic sized outside bathing pool.
-It was an invitation to the community to come together and take the air, with community picnic, meditative dance and Tai Chi.
-Over 2000 people viewed the installation and took part.
-It’s shadows rekindling a continuing interest in calligraphic form and gestural line.
-This art work then travelled to the Conquest Hospital St. Leonard’s.
-Installed outside the Cardiac wards it again invited viewers to take a breath in the meditative space it provided.
+Previously offered a distinction in sculpture, assemblage and installation, in 2012 she was funded by the British Arts Council to create a personal project and public installation “Flow”; its shadows rekindling acontinuing interest in calligraphic form and gestural line.
+This artwork then travelled to the Conquest Hospital St. Leonard’s.
+Installed outside the Cardiac wards it invited viewers to take a breath in the meditative space it provided.

 Dreaming